19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Thunderwave.md

 | Range    | Self                                                |
 | Domains  | [Air](../../Spell%20Domains/Air.md)              |

 You clap your hands together creating a sonic blast audible out to 300 feet.
-Create a 5 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on you and affecting all creatures except you.
+Create a 5 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on you, affecting all creatures except you.

-Affected targets take 1d6 [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) and must make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 12 [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check.
+Affected targets take d6 [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) and must make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 12 [Constitution](../../../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check.
 On a failure, the target is pushed back 10 feet.

 *Objects usually automatically fail checks*

 ---
-*Upcast: Deal 1d6 additional damage and increase the DC by 2 per spell level.*
+*Upcast: Deal d6 additional damage and increase the DC by 2 per spell level.*